AkiraMorilas/finger-to-skin/README.md

 # TODO:
 I want to eventually just generate the whole skin.ini
-- figure out JudgementLine, NoteBodyStyle and all the non-mania specific stuff
+- all the non-mania specific stuff
 - key images
 - togglable advanced mode where you choose every image(right now same image is used for note, LN head, LN body and LN tail)